-(B) The requirements under subparagraph (A) of this subdivision include making reasonable efforts to obtain consumer profile information from the consumer prior to recommending an annuity.
+(B) The requirements under subparagraph (A) of this subdivision include making reasonable efforts to obtain consumer profile information from the consumer prior to the recommendation of an annuity.

-(C) The requirements under subparagraph (A) of this subdivision require the producer to consider the types of products the producer is authorized and licensed to recommend or sell that address the consumer's financial situation, insurance needs and financial objectives, and such requirements do not require analysis or consideration of any products outside the producer's authority and license or other possible alternative products or strategies available in the market at the time of the recommendation.
-The producer shall be held to standards applicable to producers with similar authority and licensure.
+(C) The requirements under subparagraph (A) of this subdivision require a producer to consider the types of products the producer is authorized and licensed to recommend or sell that address the consumer's financial situation, insurance needs and financial objectives.
+This does not require analysis or consideration of any products outside the authority and license of the producer or other possible alternative products or strategies available in the market at the time of the recommendation.
+Producers shall be held to standards applicable to producers with similar authority and licensure.

-(D) The requirements under this subsection do not create a fiduciary obligation or relationship and only create a regulatory obligation as established in sections 38a-432a-1 to 38a-432a-8, inclusive, of the Regulations of Connecticut State Agencies.
+(D) The requirements under this subsection do not create a fiduciary obligation or relationship and only create a regulatory obligation as established in sections 38a-432a-1 to 38a-432a-8, inclusive of the Regulations of Connecticut State Agencies.

-(E) The consumer profile information, characteristics of the insurer, and product costs, rates, benefits and features are the factors that are generally relevant in determining whether an annuity effectively addresses the consumer's financial situation, insurance needs and financial objectives, but the level of importance of each factor under the care obligation established in this subdivision may vary depending on the facts and circumstances of a particular case, provided no such factor may be considered in isolation.
+(E) The consumer profile information, characteristics of the insurer, and product costs, rates, benefits and features are those factors generally relevant in making a determination whether an annuity effectively addresses the consumer's financial situation, insurance needs and financial objectives, but the level of importance of each factor under the care obligation of this subdivision may vary depending on the facts and circumstances of a particular case.
+However, each factor may not be considered in isolation.

-(F) The requirements under subparagraph (A) of this subdivision include having a reasonable basis to believe the consumer would benefit from certain features of the annuity such as annuitization, death or living benefit or other insurance-related features.
+(F) The requirements under subparagraph (A) of this subdivision include having a reasonable basis to believe the consumer would benefit from certain features of the annuity, such as annuitization, death or living benefit or other insurance-related features.